How to revive or restore Mac firmware

 After setting up your computers, if the affected Mac doesn't appear in the Finder or Apple Configurator:

-• If you're using the Finder, choose Finder > Settings from the menu bar.
-Click Sidebar at the top of the settings window, then confirm that “CDs, DVDs, and iOS Devices” is selected.
+• If you're using the Finder to revive or restore, choose Finder > Settings from the menu bar.
+Click Sidebar at the top of the settings window, then confirm that "CDs, DVDs, and iOS Devices" is selected.

 • Try a different USB-C cable.
 It must support both data and charging.

-If you can't complete a revive or restore or you still need help, please contact Apple Support.
+If you can't complete a revive or restore or you still need help, contact Apple Support.

 Published Date: